AttentionbasedREwardShaping/ARES_Code/README.md

 ---

-There are 3 main Python files for SAC on MuJoCo (one for shaped rewards, one for immeddiate rewards, and one for shaped rewards).
+There are 3 main Python files for SAC on MuJoCo (one for shaped rewards, one for immediate rewards, and one for shaped rewards).

 Similarly, there are 3 main Python files for PPO on MuJoCo.